 Times are changing and gone are the simplified days of show up, punch in, work hard and punch out.
 Everything is so much more complicated in today’s workforce (thank you, Millennials!).
-Our teams crave information differently today and likely due to the increased accessibility of technology allowing for information sharing to occur instantaneously.
+Our teams crave information differently today, a result of our increased accessibility to technology allowing for information sharing to occur instantaneously.
 Our minds have been trained to process by means of information overload leading to new abilities in compartmentalizing and prioritizing.
-Managing your business with a shared approach in strategic vision, holistic purpose and consistent process is challenging as it requires constant on-the-ground action at every level, yet it is so important for the overall success of any business.
+Managing your business with a shared approach in strategic vision, holistic purpose and consistent process is challenging as it requires constant on-the-ground action at every level.
+Yet it is so important for the overall success of any business.

 Every person in your organization views the mission and goals differently simply by virtue of their role.
 But by limiting the opportunity for information sharing, you’re essentially offering a vehicle without fuel.
 You must have both to accomplish movement.
 If you aren’t being transparent with your financials, especially to those you entrust in your organization to provide you with profitable results; you’re leaving money on the table.
 I learned this the hard way.
 My early leadership experience offered so much growth in so many ways both personally and professionally.
 Yet I didn’t have full access to the numbers for myself or my team.
 In retrospect, the limited access I did have in my early 20’s came with a sense of privilege and I withheld more than I ever should have.
 It caused a disjointed effort amongst those I relied on most to provide us with the results we so desperately sought, and it wasn’t long before we all went our separate ways in search for more.